slepc/slepc/doc/source/documentation/manual/st.md

 For technical details of the transformations described in this chapter, the interested user is referred to {cite:p}`Ericsson:1980:STL`, {cite:p}`Scott:1982:AIO`, {cite:p}`Nour-Omid:1987:HIS`, and {cite:p}`Meerbergen:1994:SCT`.

-### Preconditioners
+**Preconditioners**:
 As explained in the previous chapter, `EPS` contains preconditioned eigensolvers such as GD or JD.
 These solvers either apply a preconditioner at a certain step of the computation, or need to solve a correction equation with a preconditioned linear solver.
 One of the main goals of these solvers is to achieve a similar effect as an inverse-based spectral transformation such as shift-and-invert, but with less computational cost.
 For this reason, a "preconditioner" spectral transformation has been included in the `ST` object.
 However, this is just a convenient way of organizing the functionality, since this fake spectral transform cannot be used with non-preconditioned eigensolvers, and conversely preconditioned eigensolvers cannot be used with conventional spectral transformations.

 ## Basic Usage

 The `ST` module is the analog of some PETSc modules such as {external:doc}`PC`.
 The user does not usually need to create a stand-alone `ST` object explicitly.
 Instead, every `EPS` object internally sets up an associated `ST`.
 Therefore, the usual object management methods such as `STCreate`, `STDestroy`, `STView`, `STSetFromOptions`, are not usually called by the user.

 Although the `ST` context is hidden inside the `EPS` object, the user still has control over all the options, by means of the command line, or also inside the program.
-To allow application programmers to set any of the spectral transformation options directly within the code, the following routine is provided to extract the `ST` context from the `EPS` object, `EPSGetST`
+To allow application programmers to set any of the spectral transformation options directly within the code, the following function is provided to extract the `ST` context from the `EPS` object:

 ```{code} c
 EPSGetST(EPS eps,ST *st);
 ```

 After this, one is able to set any options associated with the `ST` object.
-For example, to set the value of the shift, the following function is available `STSetShift`
+For example, to set the value of the shift, $\sigma$, the following function is available:

 ```{code} c
 STSetShift(ST st,PetscScalar shift);